 What Higgsfield is for

-AI video effects, motion experiments, social clips, and fast creative concept development.
-Use it when the job is specific enough to test against a real workflow, not as a generic platform purchase.
+Higgsfield AI Video review for AI video effects, motion experiments, social clips, and fast creative concept development, including short video, motion… Use it when the job is specific enough to measure in a live workflow, not when the team is merely curious about another AI platform.

 - short video